GabrielDCelery/competition-codingame-unleash-the-geek/README.md

 Unfortunately this bot only allowed me to get to the Silver League (out of Bronze, Silver, Gold, Legend). it was a useful learning experience and there are definitely

-## Parts of the code I am proud of
+## Parts of the code that I am proud of

 - The code that updates the map with the current state, particularly the `heatmap`
 - The algorithm that makes the robots dig holes if they got nothing better to do, so the areas of interest become more clear